HW Instructions

 Final project presentation

-No slideshow is needed for this presentation but you should add a short page to your website telling what you’ve done to test your prototype.
+No slideshow is needed for this presentation but you should be prepared to show your website and the prototype.

 The final presentation is not graded but you can not receive a grade for the course if you do not complete it.
 It is your responsibility to schedule it with the instructor in the event that you can’t do it in class.